-Melody creates custom coaching, consulting and training, specifically designed to meet your individual needs and the unique needs of your Donkey, horse or mule.
+Melody creates Custom Worldwide Virtual Coaching, Consulting and Training, specifically designed to meet your individual needs and the unique needs of your Donkey, horse or mule.

 All training, coaching and consulting is done in a ‘virtual’ setting allowing you and your equine to connect on a new level.

-What Is A Virtual Trainer, Coach, and Consultant?
+What Is A Worldwide Virtual Trainer, Coach, and Consultant?

 “When we are through working together, you will be the Equine Whisperer for your farm.”

-When do you need a Virtual Coach, consultant and trainer?
+When do you need a Worldwide Virtual Coach, Consultant and Trainer?

 1. If you go to the barn and your donkey, horse or mule walks away from you.